ABOUT

 -

-Humor preserves humility and resilience in a serious world.
+Humor preserves humility and resilience.

 -